 How to Grow Rainier Cherries

 If you are wondering how to grow Rainier cherries, the first step is to make sure that you live in an appropriate hardiness zone.
-Rainier cherry trees thrive in U.S. Department of Agriculture plant hardiness zones 5 through 8.
+Rainier cherry trees thrive in USDA plant hardiness zones 5 through 8.

 The trees grow to 35 feet (11 m.) tall, but can easily be kept smaller by pruning.
 This makes picking Rainier cherries easier and gives you the chance to remove dead and damaged wood.

 The tree is usually a heavy bearer, but it needs a pollinator.
-Black Tartarian, Sam or Stella varieties work well and help keep those delicious cherries coming.
-But remember that the tree takes some three to five years to fruit.
+Black Tartarian, Sam, or Stella varieties work well and help keep those delicious cherries coming.
+Remember though, the tree takes some three to five years to fruit.